Functions

 functions.md

-Open your agent in the console and select Functions.
-This panel has three tabs:
+Open your agent in the console and select Tools.
+This panel has four tabs:

 • Functions